InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/verify-hardhat.md

 Still within the "Contract" tab, select the "Read/Write contract" sub-tab.
-Previously this did not exist, but now you can interact with all of the functions in the smart contract right within the block explorer.
+Previously this did not exist, but now you can interact with every smart contract function directly from the block explorer.

 ## Next steps